LianAarts/Mesh-sensor-network/docs/home_assistant_tutorial/home_assistant_install.md

 ### Install Home assistant

 Make sure you have a stable internet connection!
-We discovered a DNS problem so we could not reach the Home Assistant sever.
+We discovered a DNS problem so we could not reach the Home Assistant server.
 We used tethering to get around this problem.

 You can ping 104.26.4.238 to check your connection to the Home Assistant servers.
 ```